 All clogged up.

 The washer is not the only thing that gets heated up to do a load of clothes.
 Typically, a load of clothes leaves the washer only to be trapped in the dryer, where hot air circulates around the load until completely dried.
-Based on that logic, it should be apparent that the dryer consumer a considerable amount of energy.
+Based on that logic, it should be apparent that the dryer consumes a considerable amount of energy.
 Therefore, it is essential that before you start a load of clothes in the dryer, you clean the lint filter every time.

 Think of your dryer as a heart, and your lint filter as an artery.
 As plaque builds up in an artery, your heart has to work harder to pump blood through the blockage.
 A clogged lint filter can cause a dryer to work harder in order to force the air through the obstructed filter.
-To make matters even worse, super-heated air and extremely-flammable lint particles do not mix.
+To make matters even worse, super-heated air and extremely flammable lint particles do not mix.
 Hundreds of house fires occur every year that could have easily been prevented by just cleaning the lint filter.

 Use it for all it’s worth.